 Press parts

 What is important is that parts used are of a suitable quality.
 The use of brass bearings instead of the modern ball bearing units is a no contest.
 Brass bearings are ok on a etching press where slow movement occurs.
 Brass bearings have to be lubricated occaisionally.
 Ball bearings are pre-packed with grease for life and require no maintenance.
-Remember this when choosing a press , you need one that comes without the oil can.
+Remember an important guide when choosing a press, is not to have one that comes with an oil can.
 Without ball bearings no vehicle that depends on wheels could operate.
 Wheel-barrows are ok.

 Press Design